 Of course, there’s a difference between writing short stories and writing novels.
 They’re kinda like beer and single malt scotch.
 They both start from the same basic ingredients, but scotch and short stories are distilled down to their very essence.
 A short story takes a character, hands him a razor and forces him to shave his beard close.
 And sometimes the water’s dirty from hurricane damage, so he has to boil it first!

 Do you suffer from the occasional POV shift?
 It’s a lot harder to get away with when your entire story is only fifteen pages long!
 Give it a try.
 This is just a little advice.
-To learn more, go to this page.
+To learn more, check out this entire website.

 Pacing in short stories is much different, too.
 Say what you will about the attention span of a twenty-first-century novel reader, but she probably allows for fewer mistakes with a short.
 It’s too easy for a reader to decide after fifty words that the story simply isn’t worth spending her time reading and handwriting analysis isn’t what it used to be as well.

 I just finished a collection of shorts by Donald Barthelme who’s often regarded as one of the masters of the form, but there were some I just couldn’t care less about.
 I realize that not every story is as good as James Joyce’s “The Dead,” but when I’m reading shorts these days, I want character and story, not post-modernism.
 But that’s me at this moment in my life.
 Your existence will likely be different.
 Check out as well this post about what they all say to first-time writers.